Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <!-- > -->

-Let's get started with GraphQL 😎 and Express 🚂.
+Let's build a GraphQL server using **Apollo Server**.

-**The goal of this section is to create an Express server that implements GraphQL.**
+**The goal of this section is to create a GraphQL server and test queries against it.**

 <!-- > -->